 On the bottom of the website, you will find links to the IPAP Requirements and detailed application information based on your status (Active Duty or Reserve).

-The Army offers well qualified officers, warrant officers, and enlisted Soldiers an incredible educational opportunity to become a PA through the IPAP located at the Army Medical Department (AMEDD) Center & School, Joint Base San Antonio - Fort Sam Houston, Texas.
+The Army offers well qualified officers, warrant officers, and enlisted Soldiers an incredible educational opportunity to become a PA through the IPAP located at the Medical Center of Excellence (MEDCoE), Joint Base San Antonio - Fort Sam Houston, Texas.
 The Army trains approximately 200 Soldiers a year alongside candidates from the Air Force, Navy, Coast Guard, U.S. Army Reserve, and National Guard.
 Graduates earn a Bachelor’s and Master’s degree from the University of Nebraska and receive a commission as a 1LT in the Army Medical Specialist Corps.
 Officer students receive constructive credit for their commissioned service IAW DODI 6000.13.
 Graduates must pass the Physician Assistant National Certifying Exam (PANCE) before they can provide world-class healthcare to our soldiers.
-Physician Assistants are important members of the AMEDD healthcare team and provide a broad range of medical services traditionally performed by physicians.
+Physician Assistants are important members of the Army healthcare team and provide a broad range of medical services traditionally performed by physicians.
 They are the primary medical provider to Soldiers in battalion and division level units and also provide garrison healthcare to Soldiers, family members, and other eligible beneficiaries.
 The Army PA has served the nation in all conflicts and peacekeeping missions since the Vietnam War.

 Please click on the In-Service Opportunities Tab at the top of the page.
 Go down to the Army Physician Assistant (IPAP) tab and click.
 This will take you to the page with example documents, MILPER messages, application guides and checklists, among other things.

 After reviewing the program requirements and ensuring that you meet the academic requirements, you should apply for a security clearance through your unit S2 or security manager.
 Next, schedule your SAT through your local education center and then schedule a Commissioning Physical.
+Ensure you also schedule the Physician Assistant College Admissions Test.

-Army PA-Cs on the installation will help you with your packet, but the website should be used as your primary guide.
+Army PA-Cs on the installation can help you with your packet, but the website should be used as your primary guide.
 Please review the website in detail starting on the left top of the website and working your way down the page.
 Each section provides a detailed explanation of the program requirements and application procedures.
-If you don't find the answer to your question, please email me at email@example.com and I will clarify the application procedures.
+If you don't find the answer to your question, please email me at firstname.lastname@example.org and I will clarify the application procedures.

 Join our world-class healthcare team today!